 F-1 PRINCIPLE

 The test is conducted on a pipe produced from the material used for the outer layer of multilayer pipe.
 Rings cut from pipe to a specified length are held at a constant strain by insertion of a mandrel and a single notch is made at one end of the pipe ring.
-The assembly is immersed in a specified surface-active solution held at a temperature 80 ⁰C ± 1 ⁰C.
-The rate of growth of crack propagating from the notch is measured.
+The assembly is immersed in a specified surface-active solution held at a temperature 80 °C ± 1 °C. The rate of growth of crack propagating from the notch is measured.
 The test is applicable to pipe of wall thickness up to and including 5 mm.

 F-2 MATERIAL